migae/lab.clj.appengine/README.md

 names the generated servlet class, and the `:impl-ns` clause names the Clojure implementation namespace.
 At runtime, public HttpServlet methods will be forwarded to the implementation namespace.
-The only such method is `service(ServletRequest req, ServletResponse res)`;
-other methods, like `doGet`, can be forwarded using the `:exposes-methods` key of `gen-class`.
+The only such method is `service(ServletRequest req, ServletResponse res)`; the other HttpServlet methods, like `doGet`, are `protected`, but they can be explicitly forwarded using the `:exposes-methods` key of `gen-class`.
 But to use Clojure on GAE (at least with ring/compojure), we are only interested in the `service` method, so this works great.

 If you compile e.g. the [compojure](compojure) demo and look at the generated class files in